TheCheapestPixels/pandacademy/courses.md

-From (nearly) zero to knowing what rendering and shaders are all abouta
+From (nearly) zero to knowing what rendering and shaders are all about
 ======================================================================

 These courses assume that you...